joelvanfossen/joelvanfossen.github.io/research.md

 * Van Fossen, Joel A. _Nietzsche on Love_ (Manuscript under contract).
 Cambridge University Press.

 ### Articles
-* Van Fossen, Joel A. "Ressentiment as a Reactive Attitude" (Forthcoming).
+* Van Fossen, Joel A. "_Ressentiment_ as a Reactive Attitude" (Forthcoming).
 In _The Moral Psychology of Resentment_, edited by Antti Kauppinen and Max Lewis.
 Rowman & Littlefield.

 * Van Fossen, Joel A. ["Love and Practical Wisdom"](https://psyche.co/ideas/its-possible-to-become-wiser-in-who-you-entrust-with-your-love) (2025). _Psyche_ (March 31).